-1. Cesamet (nabilone) is indicated in adults for the treatment of nausea and vomiting associated with cancer chemotherapy in patients who have failed to respond adequately to conventional antiemetic treatments
+- 1. Marinol (dronabinol) capsules are indicated in adults for the following: - a.
+The treatment of anorexia associated with weight loss in patients with AIDS b.
+The treatment of nausea and vomiting associated with cancer chemotherapy in patients who have failed to respond adequately to conventional antiemetic treatments